willhunt/silvia/docs/docs/setup/README.md

 # Introduction
-Software setup for the raspberry pi and arduino.
+Software setup for project.
+Where possible bash scripts have been used to automate setup.